unframework/article-modular-front-end/manuscript/the-button.md

 ```

 > The `_` prefix in `_icon` is also inspired by BEM naming conventions.
 The latter suggests using a fully-qualified namespaced class name using double-underscore (`__`) as separator; in our case that would be `standard-button__icon`.
 However, we still want to use the direct child selector (`>`) in our CSS, and that already restricts the stylesheet scope sufficiently well.
 That allows us to opt for a shorter syntax of just prefixing with `_`.

+This covers most implementation needs of rendering a component under our new guidelines of visual encapsulation and sole-sourced CSS.